Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Create a DSN connection

-System: A System DSN is available to all users on the system and is the one to use when you want others to access a DSN connection via the Web.
-For this article, it is vital that you use a System DSN created on your Web server or local development system.
+System: A System DSN is available to all users on the system, and is the one to use when you want others to access a DSN connection via the Web.
+For this article, you must use a System DSN created on your Web server or local development system.

 File: All users who have the appropriate drivers installed can share a File DSN.
 A driver is a bit of software that provides a specific functionality, such as a connection to a data store, a sound card, and so on.